gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 - Using GitHub API to manage a simple schema registry.
 - Hot reloading from a remote Git repo.
 - Running development and production environments.

+**Related examples:**

+- See [continuous integration testing](../continuous-integration-testing) for ideas on testing your versioned subschemas.

 ## Setup